Cookies with libcurl

 Cookie store commands

-If setting and extracting cookies isn't enough, you can also interfere with the cookie store in more ways:
+If setting and extracting cookies is not enough, you can also interfere with the cookie store in more ways:

 Wipe the entire in-memory storage clean with: